Overview of Topics Covered

 Keeping Your Dog Safe in the Sun

 First, you need to consider the weather.
 Will the sky be clear with a strong sun?
 Will it be partly cloudy?
-What will weather conditions be like?
+Overall, what will weather conditions be like?
 Have a look at the weather forecast to get an idea of the weather.
 If clear skies and a hot sun is eminent, you will want to make sure your dog has water, regular breaks in shady areas, and potentially sun tan lotion depending on your dog’s coat.
 Certain breeds like the Bulldog and French Bulldog are more likely to overheat.

 Does your dog need sunscreen?
 It depends on their coat as well as skin complexion.
 If your dog has light colored skin or a pink nose, they are more likely to develop a sunburn as well as cancer.
-These types of dogs should have sunscreen applied regularly.
+These dogs should have sunscreen applied regularly.
 Rarely is it recommended to not apply sunscreen on your dog.
 Hair free areas like the stomach, ears, and face should also be applied with sunscreen.

 But is Sunscreen Safe for Dogs?